sideeffects/tinybvh/README.md

 * OpenCL traversal: Aila & Laine, 4-way quantized, CWBVH
 * Support for WASM / EMSCRIPTEN, g++, clang, Visual Studio
 * Optional user-defined memory allocation, by [Thierry Cantenot](https://github.com/tcantenot)
+* Vertex array can now have a custom stride, by [David Peicho](https://github.com/DavidPeicho)
+* You can now also BYOVT ('bring your own vector types'), thanks [Tijmen Verhoef](https://github.com/nemjit001)
 * 'SpeedTest' tool that times and validates all (well, most) traversal kernels.

 The current version of the library is rapidly gaining functionality.
 Please expect changes to the interface.

 Plans, ordered by priority:

+* NEW: We now use the "Issues" list for this!
 * TLAS/BLAS traversal with BLAS transforms
 * Documentation:
   * Wiki